Correlation detection in trees for planted graph alignment: Consequences for polynomial time partial graph alignment

-\paragraph{The \emph{dangling trees trick}} However, as previously noted in \cite{Ganassali20a}, without additional constraint, this strategy produces many falsely positive matches, tending e.g. to match $i$ with $v$ if $(i,j)$ is an edge of $\bG$ and $(v,\sigma^*(j))$ is an edge of $\bG'$, making the errors increase and the performance collapse.
+\textit{A refined dangling trees trick.} However, as previously noted in \cite{Ganassali20a}, without additional constraint, this strategy produces many falsely positive matches, tending e.g. to match $u$ with $u' \neq \pi^*(u)$ if there exists $v$ such that $\set{u,v}$ is an edge of $G$ and $\set{u',\pi^*(v)}$ is an edge of $H$, making the errors increase and the performance collapse.

-To fix this issue, we use the \emph{dangling trees trick}, already introduced in \cite{Ganassali20a} (and improved here by consideration of three rather than two dangling trees): instead of just looking at their neighborhoods, we look for the downstream trees from distinct neighbors of $i$ in $\bG$ and of $u$ in $\bG'$.
-The trick is now to match $i$ with $u$ if and only if there exists three distinct neighbors $j_1, j_2, j_3$ of $i$ in $\bG$ (resp. $v_1, v_2, v_3$ of $u$ in $\bG'$) such that all three of the likelihood ratios $L_{d-1}(j_t \leftarrow i, v_t \leftarrow u)$ for $t \in \left\lbrace 1,2,3 \right\rbrace$ are larger than $\beta$.
-The proof of Theorem \ref{theorem:no_mismatchs} explains how this trick avoids false positives and why three dangling trees is a good choice.
+To fix this issue, we use the \emph{dangling trees trick}, already introduced in \cite{Ganassali20a}, improved here by considering three rather than two dangling trees: instead of just looking at their neighborhoods, we look for the downstream trees from distinct neighbors of $u$ in $G$ and of $u'$ in $H$.
+The trick is now to match $u$ with $u'$ if and only if there exists three distinct neighbors $v,w,x$ of $u$ in $G$ (resp. $v',w',x'$ of $u'$ in $H$) such that all three of the likelihood ratios $L_{d-1}(v \leftarrow u, v' \leftarrow u')$, $L_{d-1}(w \leftarrow u, w' \leftarrow u')$ and $L_{d-1}(x \leftarrow u, x' \leftarrow u')$ are larger than $\theta_{d-1}$.
+The proof of Theorem \ref{theorem:no_mismatchs} explains how this trick avoids false positives and why three dangling trees is a good choice.\\

-\paragraph{Algorithm description} Our algorithm is as follows:
+\textit{Algorithm description.} Our algorithm is as follows: